pajubrat/Templates/README.md

 # Template
-This is a simple Python template for a fairly standard minimalist bottom-up grammar with Merge, Move and the kernel for Agree, with asymmetric bare phrase structure.
+This repository contains several Python templates for creating enumerative or recognition grammars with derivational search functions.